Mobile SEO: A Beginner's Guide

 Optimize titles and meta descriptions

 The best metadata optimization practices for general and mobile SEO aren’t all that different.
-Your meta title is a ranking factor and needs to contain a focus keyword, whereas your meta description should be a good summary of your page content, include an action verb and in general be well written.
+Your meta title is a ranking factor and needs to contain a focus keyword, whereas your meta description should be a good summary of your page content, include a call to action, and in general be inviting.

 Optimize images for mobile devices